Smithsonian/sidora-services/Sidora-Batch/README.md

-# Sidora-REST Service Setup and Configuration:
+# Sidora-Batch Service Setup and Configuration:
 ### A new Fedora user must be created for Derivatives to be created during Batch Process:
 add camelBatchProcess user to `fedora-users.xml`
 ```bash